jasmineiris/cpProj-4/README.md

 **Twitterpated** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).
 Time spent: **8** hours spent in total

 Resources: David Wayman @r3dcrosse and Monte Thakkar @Monte9 github helped me with the OAuth, retweet and favorite counts.
 Eric Chu @EricSFChu helped with the compose page/ retweet page.
-It's still not completely implemented but without their githubs I wouldn't of been able to complete my project.
-Huge thank you to them!
+Big thanks to them.
+I was limited with time due to several midterms this week.
+Yet, I know I have a strong understanding of the implemenation of the apps features.
+Seems very similar to past apps with some additional features like the OAuth.

 The following **required** functionality is completed: